nikhilwoodruff/BackgammonEngin/README.md

 # BackgammonEngine
-A backgammon simulator, using some reinforcement learning techniques.
+A backgammon simulator, using some reinforcement learning techniques combined with an implementation of the minimax algorithm.